China Foreign Affairs University: Praise and criticism

 In recent years, CFAU has been criticized for putting too much emphasis on the study of foreign languages at the cost of diplomatic training and education, and some consider many Chinese foreign affairs personnel no more than translators or interpreters.

 Fund scandal

 In 2013, during a thorough investigation by the National Audit Office of the PRC, noncompliance was discovered in the procurement of the Ministry of Foreign Affairs, involving more than 52 million RMB.
 Among them, about 38 million RMB was associated with the construction of CFAU's new campus in Shahe.

-Disputes over "the cradle of Chinese diplomats"
+Rivalry

-CFAU has produced an array of senior diplomatic officials and proudly claims itself as "the cradle of Chinese diplomats."
-However, having trained hundreds of Chinese ambassadors, Beijing Foreign Studies University (BFSU) also considers itself "the cradle of PRC diplomats."
-Disputes between students of the two universities continue to present day.
+CFAU has produced an array of senior diplomatic officials and proudly claims itself as "the cradle of Chinese diplomats".
+However, having trained hundreds of Chinese ambassadors, Beijing Foreign Studies University (BFSU) also considers itself "the cradle of PRC diplomats".
+Rivalry between students of the two universities continue to present day.

-On September 10, 2012, then Chinese Premier Wen Jiabao wrote an inscription of "the cradle of Chinese diplomats" and dedicated it to CFAU after he gave an address.
-Many CFAU students believe it is an endorsement of the University being the true "cradle of Chinese diplomats."